segabl/pd2-streamlined-heisting/README.md

 - Fixes Jokers sometimes following the wrong player
 - Makes civilians' reactions to intimidation more consistent and fixes them jumping into a standing position randomly
 - Fixes enemies sometimes just disappearing when they are told to retreat
+- Maxes the maximum amount of random drill jams depend on the drill timer and prevents jams shortly after fixing a drill

 ## Credits